 Adding pumpkin to the homemade enchilada sauce not only makes them seasonal, it also makes them especially healthy and extra creamy because of the light consistency of canned pumpkin.
-I call these lazy enchiladas or enchi-lasagna because rather than stuffing and rolling the enchiladas, you stack all the ingredients which saves loads of time.
+I also call this fall pumpkin recipe: stacked pumpkin enchiladas “lazy enchiladas” or “enchi-lasagna” because rather than stuffing and rolling the enchiladas, you stack all the ingredients which saves loads of time.
 It’s a perfect meal for Halloween dinner.
 You can also top the enchiladas with fresh chopped cilantro for extra flavor and color, and add a later of cooked chicken or ground beef for meat lovers.

 Serve it with a green salad with corn, avocado, tomato and pumpkin seeds (I made a dressing with juice of 1 lime, 2 Tbsp. olive oil, 1 tsp. honey, ¼ tsp. salt, 1/8 tsp. ground cumin, 1 Tbsp. nonfat sour cream).